Book A Session

 1. Open and Honest Communication

-– Start by having a candid and non-confrontational conversation with your partner about the trust issues.
+• Start by having a candid and non-confrontational conversation with your partner.
 Be open about your feelings and concerns, and encourage your partner to do the same.

 2. Take Responsibility